MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 The repository contains two folders:

-- The Source folder.
-Here you will find python code to evaluate particular metrics, which can be found in the the "How to evaluate particular quality metrics with python code" section.
+- Source: Python code to evaluate particular metrics, which can be found in the the "How to evaluate particular quality metrics with python code" section.
-- The Data folder, which has the following files:
+- Data: contains the files with the actual data
-  - The TemplateComparisonAnalytics.xlsx file, which contains:
+  - TemplateComparisonAnalytics.xlsx file, which contains:
     - A requirement written in Natural Language (NL) in English.
     - Transformed requirements written with the selected template systems based on the corresponding NL requirement.
     - Assessed quality metrics.